-Starting a new tradition of sex comedy, T & A High School, five boys meet in the detention room thanks to the evil virgin princess urity Busch.
+Starting a new tradition of sex comedy, T & A High School, five boys meet in the detention room thanks to the evil virgin princess Purity Busch.
 RICK - dressed as a doctor and gave breast exams to the high school new comers.
 BRENT - sexually teased Purity in French class.
-MELVIN - caught masterbating in the meat locker.
+MELVIN - caught masturbating in the meat locker.
 HOWIE - rearranged the mirrors in order to see up the skirts of cheerleaders after practice.
-And TIM - tricked into entering the girls watchroom.
-Each one fooled by Purity.
-They want revenge.
-Each one makes a packed to deflower the virgin, but all have failed.
-Their only chance is to work together with others of the school to get her at the homecoming game.
-Written by
+And TIM - tricked into entering the girls washroom.
+Each one fooled by Purity, they want revenge.
+Each one makes a pact to deflower the virgin, but all have failed.
+Their only chance is to work together with others of the school to get her at the homecoming game. —Wallace Entertainment

 After I finished watching this, I checked the description, and saw that it was described as being the "granddaddy of teen sex movies."
 It seems hard to describe it that way when it was released in 1983.
 There's a very minimal amount of plot to the movie.
 In fact, it seems strange for a movie that is so laser-focused on having a series of sex gags back to back.
 If I were back in 7th or 8th grade, I would absolutely love this movie.
 I would have found it hilarious, and probably pretty erotic.
 But as an adult, I didn't find it terribly funny.
 In fact, this is one of the strangest movies I've seen.
 Usually, in a teen sex movie, there's a serious plot of some sort.
 There will be a romance, there will be some sort of lesson learned.
 There will be someone struggling to pass a class...
 This one doesn't.
 This one is so singularly focused on just providing one titillating moment after another.
 There's only a single character who isn't fully sex-obsessed, and that's a teacher that has been bound in a wheelchair.
 Most of the other teachers are portrayed as being anti-sex, although later, they are shown to be just as obsessed as the core cast is.
 There are a few things that are memorable, but ultimately, the movie is an example of what happens when you pull all of the heart out of a movie.
 It narrows the audience that will enjoy it.